Nashville cleared the runway for an emergency. Pilot said 'I'm too far away'

 ''I'm too far away.
 I'm not going to make it,'' he said.

-That was the last they heard from the plane, which dropped off radar.
+That was the last they heard from the plane, which dropped off radar as it lost altitude.

+The plane crashed as Matthew Wiser was driving on the interstate, and he posted a photo of the fiery wreckage on social media.

+''I saw an airplane essentially crash out of the sky, fall out of the sky, and hit the ground at around a 45 degree angle,'' Wiser said in a phone interview. ''When it hit the ground, there was a 30 to 40 foot explosion of fire.
+And all of the traffic on the interstate stopped and kind of processed what they saw.''

-Air traffic controllers then directed a local helicopter crew to survey the approach to the airport in search of the plane, while keeping other aircraft out of the emergency area.
-Minutes later, the crew reported that police and emergency equipment had arrived at the crash site.
+Air traffic controllers then directed a helicopter crew to survey the approach to the airport in search of the plane, while keeping other aircraft out of the emergency area.
+Within minutes, a flood of emergency vehicles were speeding to the scene, Wiser said.

 They discovered that the plane burst into flames in the grass, just off the highway and behind a Costco on the city's westside, about 3 miles (4.8 kilometers) south of the general aviation airport.